Call for Papers

 As editors, we welcome the submission of original manuscripts in English for possible publication after double blind peer review in the first two issues of the journal.
 We also welcome draft papers for vetting and input from our panel of experts, who can assist authors to reach their full potential and develop their contributions into completed articles, analyses or case notes prior to peer review.
 A small stipend will be paid to authors whose contributions are accepted for publication.

-All contributions or enquiries should be emailed to the Editor-in-Chief, Dr LG Tredoux, at email@example.com and the Executive Editor, Prof Keith Engel, at firstname.lastname@example.org / email@example.com.
-For suggested topics and the style guide, see http://www.jutajournals.co.za/south-african-tax-review/.
+All contributions or enquiries should be emailed to the Editor-in-Chief, Dr LG Tredoux, at firstname.lastname@example.org.
+For the style guide, see https://www.jutajournals.co.za/south-african-tax-review/.